 If you’re looking to get big hair (AKA notice-me hair) but are into something edgier than the classic wavy bombshell, this is for you.
 While a crimping iron with ridges is a nice addition to your collection of hairstyling tools, you can also achieve this with a straightener.
 Make ten or more tiny braids and then run your straightener over them.

 Depending on the texture of your hair, you can achieve crimped hair with braids and no heat (curly girls are more likely to have success).
 Try sleeping in mini braids, either in all of your hair, or just a few braids for accent.
-If you’re wondering how to style it in the morning, try a cool braided updo that shows off highlights.
+If you’re wondering how to style that pretty curls in the morning, try a cool braided updo that shows off highlights.

 What’s really popular right now is pulling out your crimping iron before starting an updo.
 Not only does the texture achieved look cool and unexpected, but you also get the texture that makes your hair appear thicker, so that any braid or bun has a lot more volume that it would otherwise.